Alekhine's Gun (video game): Plot

 Strogov breaks out of custody, steals back the evidence against him from police lockup, and abducts Pearson to question him.
 Pearson reveals that the two primary leaders of the conspiracy are Admiral Bruce Gardner, a senior Kennedy administration official, and an unnamed German man with ties to the Department of Defense.
 Strogov kills Pearson and locates the conspiracy's leaders, who have taken refuge in a high-security military bunker in an undisclosed location to finalize their plans.

 Strogov infiltrates the base, assassinates Gardner, and finds the office of the unnamed German.
 Stepping inside, he is held at gunpoint by the man, who turns out to be a former high-level Nazi officer who once ran the Bergen operation that Strogov dismantled in 1943.
 The latter explains that after the surrender of Germany, he deliberately surrendered to the Americans and was recruited as an American asset to work in intelligence.
 He used this position to resurrect his primary goal of bringing about a new world order by manipulating the United States into declaring war on Communism.
 Strogov kills him and exposes the conspiracy to the CIA, who arrest the other top conspirators.
 Vice President Lyndon B. Johnson assumes Kennedy's office and seeks a new peace with the Soviet Union.

-In 1964, a retired Strogov visits Vincent Rambaldi's grave, pays his homage, salutes as a fellow soldier, and quietly walks away.
+In 1964, a retired Strogov visits Vincent Rambaldi's grave, pays him homage, salutes as a fellow soldier, and quietly walks away.